 SPARKY & RHONDA RUCKER

 In addition to concert performances that include a variety of music, storytelling, and history, Sparky & Rhonda Rucker also give special presentations, workshops, and classes that are focused on a specific topic or aimed at a particular audience.
 Some of these are hour-long presentations; others are week-long classes.
 These programs, which are listed below, are available by prior arrangement.
-The first four programs have a link to a page that gives more information.
+Four programs have a link to a page that gives more information.

 This educational program takes the audience on a journey that spans over three centuries of American history, including slavery, the Underground Railroad, the Civil War, the birth of blues music, and the civil rights movement.
 Each era is interspersed with stories and popular songs from the time period.
 The program is tailored to the audience and can be adapted for any age or grade level from preschool through college.